forkphorus/sb-downloader/README.md

 ## Why

-I thought it would be kinda cool to make this so I did.
 It is no longer possible to download projects as `.sb2` or `.sb` files from the Scratch 3 interface.
-By [enabling the asset viewer](https://forkphorus.github.io/sb-downloader/?assets=1) you can also download assets from projects, a feature not possible in Scratch 3 (yet).
+By [enabling the experimental asset viewer](https://forkphorus.github.io/sb-downloader/?assets=1) you can also extract assets from projects, a feature not yet possible in Scratch 3.